European Heart Health Initiative

 • September 01st 2003

-• Please find herewith the document prepared in the framework of the EHHI project on Guidelines for Building National Alliances for the Prevention of CVD.Please click on the document below to read the full text.
+• Please find herewith the document prepared in the framework of the EHHI project on Guidelines for Building National Alliances for the Prevention of CVD.
+Please click here to read the full text.

 • Children and Young People; the importance of Physical Activity